- Age: 25

 What ignited your pursuit for gender equality?

-Being sheltered as a child, I always dreamed of a world where I would be allowed the same privileges as my brothers.
-That lack of exposure resulted in me being vulnerable, naive, and insecure.
-Getting involved enabled me to think independently on issues that directly affected me and ignited my pursuit.
+Being sheltered as a child, I've always dreamt of a world where I would be allowed the same privileges as my brothers.
+As I grew older it became clear to me that inequalities existed far beyond my household, but luckily, I was fortunate enough to be part of a generation that increasingly challenged those inequalities, and I knew it was on me to do my part.
+Getting involved enabled me to think independently on issues that directly affected me all while inspiring the next set of change makers, which ignited my pursuit.

 Please share your biggest wins as an advocate for gender equality.

 One of my biggest wins would be developing the first STEM Robotics program for students living with disabilities in Guyana.
 This project (first of its kind in Guyana) enabled students of all ages to have access to STEM education.
 This project was also a step forward towards accomplishing the United Nations Sustainable Development Goals #4 (SDG4); to ensure inclusive, equitable and quality education, and promote lifelong learning opportunities for all.

 Outside of your gender equality advocacy work, what do you enjoy doing?